 Engaging in Organized Crime is laid out in Section 71.02 of the Penal Code.
-Depending on the criminal activity that is alleged, this offense can be alleged as a State Jail felony offense all the up to a capital felony offense in Texas.
+Depending on the criminal activity that is alleged, this offense can be alleged as a State Jail Felony all the up to a capital felony offense in Texas.

 What is a Combination?

 “Combination” means three or more persons who collaborate in carrying on criminal activities, although:

 (1) participants may not know each other’s identity;

 (2) membership in the combination may change from time to time; and

 (3) participants may stand in a wholesaler-retailer or other arm’s-length relationship in illicit distribution operations.

 “Profits” means property constituting or derived from any proceeds obtained, directly or indirectly, from an offense listed in Section 71.02.

 “Criminal street gang” means three or more persons having a common identifying sign or symbol or an identifiable leadership who continuously or regularly associate in the commission of criminal activities.

 Engaging in Organized Crime